joecefnhedog/mars-rover/README.md

 Errors will be returned if the route cannot be completed or the input grid coordinates are out of bounds.

 ## Getting Started
-The `MarsRover` object extends App to "pretty print" one of the shortest routes between grid points, while avoiding a series of forbidden routes.
+The `MarsRover` object extends App to "pretty print" one of the shortest routes between grid points, while avoiding a series of forbidden grid points.

 `OperationSpec` shows a full run through where the _operations_ required by the rover are used to instruct the Rover to move to the Grid Destination.